rahmanimorteza/capgo-speech-recognition/README.md

 Natural, low-latency speech recognition for Capacitor apps with parity across iOS and Android, streaming partial results, and permission helpers baked in.

+## Why this plugin?

+This package starts from the excellent [`capacitor-community/speech-recognition`](https://github.com/capacitor-community/speech-recognition) plugin, but folds in the most requested pull requests from that repo (punctuation support, segmented sessions, crash fixes) and keeps them maintained under the Capgo umbrella.
+You get the familiar API plus:

+- ✅ **Merged community PRs** – punctuation toggles on iOS (PR #74), segmented results & silence handling on Android (PR #104), and the `recognitionRequest` safety fix (PR #105) ship out-of-the-box.
+- 🚀 **New Capgo features** – configurable silence windows, streaming segment listeners, consistent permission helpers, and a refreshed example app.
+- 🛠️ **Active maintenance** – same conventions as all Capgo plugins (SPM, Podspec, workflows, example app) so it tracks Capacitor major versions without bit-rot.
+- 📦 **Drop-in migration** – TypeScript definitions remain compatible with the community plugin while exposing the extra options (`addPunctuation`, `allowForSilence`, `segmentResults`, etc.).

 ## Documentation

 The most complete doc is available here: https://capgo.app/docs/plugins/speech-recognition/